Introduction to Computational Intelligence 2-IKVa-115/18

 - Zadeh L. (2007).
 Fuzzy logic, Scholarpedia, 3(3):1766.

-- Active participation during the seminar/exercise: 5 for lectures, 10 for exercises (max.
-15 points).
+- Active participation during the lectures/exercises (25%): 15 for lectures, 10 for exercises.
+Minimum 1/3 of points required.

-- Optional: small final project (max.
-5 points) = implementation of a small neural network (using an existing Python library) and writing a short report.
+- Small final project (10%) = implementation of a small neural network (using an existing Python library) and writing a short report.
 Note: even without this, the student can still get maximum points if s/he has performed very actively.
+Deadline: TBA